hftf/roirpt/jeff-phrasing/README2.md

 Phrases can be in present (non-past) or past tense.

+> [!NOTE]
-Note that tense applies to the first verb in the clause, not the main verb.
+> Tense applies to the first verb in the clause, not the main verb.

 || Tense
 -|-